actonmass/actonmass.org/_issues/education.md

     text: Standardized testing is a favorite tool of privatizers who want to use poor test scores against school districts rather than funding them appropriately.
-We won a victory in 2020 with the cancellation of all MCAS requirements due to covid, but now we need to make that permanent.
+We won a victory in 2020 with the cancellation of all MCAS requirements due to Covid, but now we need to make that permanent.
 questions:
   - title: Don't we already spend a lot of money on public education?
     text: >